When you're working hard towards your fitness and weight loss goals, it's all about tough workouts and cutting out all the unhealthy foods.

 1 - Transparent Labs Whey Protein Isolate (Editor's Choice)

-Of all the chocolate protein powders we tested out, we all seemed to agree that Transparent Labs Whey Protein Isolate is one of the best tasting products.
+Of all the chocolate protein powders we tested out, we all seemed to agree that Transparent Labs Whey Protein Isolate is one of the best tasting protein powders.

-The milk chocolate flavor contains high-quality ingredients that are favored by many athletes to help build muscle and reduce post-workout fatigue.
+The milk chocolate-flavored whey protein powder contains high-quality ingredients that are favored by many athletes to help build muscle and reduce post-workout fatigue.

 - 24 grams of grass-fed whey protein isolate per serving